Clown in a Cornfield

 In the long lineage of horror films that wield slasher tropes like a blood-drenched badge of honor, Clown in a Cornfield doesn't just join the pack—it charges to the front, pitchfork in hand.
 Based on the cult-favorite novel by Adam Cesare, this deliriously entertaining adaptation plays like a lost relic of '80s genre mayhem that's been juiced with a 21st-century panic attack.
 It's frenetic, funny, and gleefully unhinged, never content to simply pay homage to its predecessors when it can eviscerate them instead.

-On its face, the premise is familiar: a teen girl moves to a suspiciously wholesome small town and finds herself entangled in local drama that quickly turns lethal.
-But director Eli Craig—whose genre-savvy fingerprints are all over the beloved Tucker and Dale vs. Evil—understands that repetition without rhythm is just noise.
+At first glance, it's a horror blueprint you've seen before: a teenager lands in a too-perfect town, only to discover it's hiding a deep, festering rot.
+But director Eli Craig, of Tucker and Dale vs. Evil fame, isn't interested in paint-by-numbers horror.
 Here, he choreographs chaos with flair, zipping through setups and slaughters but knowing precisely when to pull the rug.
 When you think you've mapped the terrain, the film takes a hard left.
 Then another.
 Then, it throws the map into the fire.

 Our protagonist, Quinn Maybrook, played with no-nonsense vulnerability by Katie Douglas, arrives in Kettle Springs with wounds both seen and unseen.
 She's the "new girl" in the traditional horror schema, but Douglas sidesteps that archetype with a grounded and reactive performance.
 The strained but caring relationship with her father (Aaron Abrams) and the quick, charged rapport she develops with local ruffian, Cole Hill (Carson MacCormac) give Douglas something to play off beyond just slasher survival mode—relationships that add texture and weight to her performance, even as the world around her descends into carnivalized chaos.